mrombout/cf-audit-cli-plugin/README.md

-# cf-audit-gui
+# cf-audit-cli-plugin

-A local web-based GUI for exploring and querying audit events on Cloud Foundry implemented as a Cloud Foundry CLI plugin.
+A local interface (web and terminal) for exploring and querying audit events on Cloud Foundry.
+It is implemented as a CF CLI plugin.